samvictor/fcms/README.md

 }

 ```

+You can replace "/fcms/" with your own root.
+Also, because earlier "rewrites" entries have higher precedence,
+the order is important here.

 ### 3. Get your Firebase Config Info
 Once you've created your Firebase account, go to the *Overview* tab in your Firebase console.